Meet Our Team

 During her off time, she most enjoys being with friends and family.
 She likes to be in the outdoors hiking, swimming, barbecuing and camping.
 Jayme’s large family includes two nephews and five nieces.
 She also has two dogs, Brodie and Rufus and cats Sassy, Chloe, Boo, Oliver and Peter.

 Jennaka is one of our Licensed Veterinary Technicians (LVTs).
-She completed Yakima Valley College’s Veterinary Technician Program in June 2016.
+She completed Yakima Valley College’s Veterinary Technology Program in June 2016.
+Prior to attending school and joining our team, she worked at the Everett Animal Shelter where she first began developing her technical skills.

 Kari, LVT - Veterinary Technician Specialty, Dentistry